 You can also use an if...else statement.
 This lets your program choose between two paths:

 "If the condition is true, do this.
 Otherwise, do something else."
-There are different versions of control structures but the basic idea is the same:
+There are different versions of control structures, but the basic idea is the same:

 Use conditions to split the program into different routes.
 This is how your program can respond to different inputs, situations, or user actions.
 It’s one of the key ways to make your code dynamic and responsive.